wolfcms/wolfcms/readme.txt

 # WOLF CMS - INFORMATION

-## About
+## About Wolf CMS

 Wolf CMS began as a fork of Frog CMS.
 This product has been made available under the terms of the GNU GPL version 3.

-Please read the license.txt for the exact license details for Wolf CMS.

 The official Wolf CMS website can be found at www.wolfcms.org - visit it for more information and resources.

+Please read the docs/license.txt and docs/exception.txt files for the exact license details that apply to Wolf CMS.

+## Installation & Documentation

+You can find all documentation including installation and upgrade instructions in the docs/ subdirectory.

 ## Required